My name is Chris Burnell, and I’m a Canadian User Interface Developer living and working in London, UK.

-the stakes have never been higher (for me) environment that my passion and thirst for web development skyrocketed.
+deliver the best possible projects with fresh technology environment that my passion and thirst for web development skyrocketed.
 Feeling particularly inclined towards the HTML and CSS side of things, I was often tasked with performing the cut-ups while other team members built the implementation side of things.

-Further on down the road, after tackling many amazing projects with the team, with clients like William Hill, The Recruitment & Employment Confederation, and Middlesex University, I changed role to become User Interface Developer.
-No longer sitting in the Production team, I became part of the UX team at Squiz where my focus became solely on building cut-ups and becoming a bridge between Design and Development, as well as aiding in UX projects.
+Further on down the road, after tackling many amazing projects with the team, with clients like William Hill, The Recruitment & Employment Confederation, and Middlesex University, I changed role to become a User Interface Developer.
+No longer sitting in the Production Team, but in the UX team at Squiz is where my focus became solely on building cut-ups and becoming a bridge between Design and Development, as well as aiding in UX projects.

-For a long time I was also the organiser of a weekly meeting, Imp Scrum, when the Production team and a few other developers who sat outside that team would come together to join heads and discuss future technologies, best practices, and sharing cool stuff on the web.
-While it was always a fun, team-building event, it also helped to promote standards and forward-thinking in our work, and opened our eyes to new ideas and smarter solutions to our problems.
+For a long time I was also the organiser of a weekly meeting, Implementor Scrum, when the developers in the Production Team and other interested colleagues would come together to join heads and discuss future technologies, best practices, and to share fascinating technology on the web.
+While it was always a fun, team-building event, it also helped to promote web standards and forward-thinking in our work, and opened our eyes to new ideas and smarter solutions to our challenges.

-In , I moved on to a role as Web Developer at City, University of London, where I’m looking forward to carrying the torch forward, and devoting my time and efforts towards perfecting and streamlining the codebase, promoting the ideologies and thirst for perfection I instilled as a UI Developer at Squiz and at Imp Scrum, and building a damn good website with a solid, new team.
+From –, I took on the role of Web Developer at City, University of London, where I looked forward to carrying the torch forward, and devoting my time and efforts towards perfecting and streamlining the codebase, promoting the ideologies and thirst for strong, readable code I harboured within myself at Squiz.

 If you talk to anyone who knows me well, they will tell you I’m absolutely obsessed with the web, and it’s

 almost unhealthy.
-It’s almost sad how excited I can get about semantic code, web standards and best practices, code architecture and organistion, sharing ideas, open source and collaboration, clean and accessible user interfaces, typography, user experience, oh, and CSS.
+It’s almost sad how excited I can get about semantic code, web standards and best practices, code architecture and organistion, sharing ideas, open source and collaboration, clean and accessible user interfaces, typography, user experience, IndieWeb, oh, and CSS.

 I also play the piano and bake bread from time to time.

 There are a number of RSS Feeds you can subscribe to: